Trust-Anchor-Group/Community/Author.md

 if !GW.HttpServer.TryGetFileName("/Community/PostInline.md",PostFileName) then ServiceUnavailable("Community Service not available.");

 N:=5;
-Posts:=select top N * from Community_Posts where UserId=Author order by Created desc;
+Posts:=
+	select top N
+		*
+	from
+		Community_Posts
+	where
+		UserId=Author
+	order by
+		Created desc;

 LoadMore:=count(Posts)=N;

 foreach Post in Posts do